EMPAT94/empat94.github.io/_gs/tutorial.md

 ···

-'So, everything in this simulation is an object and I can directly mutate their values.
+'So, everything in this Simulation is an object and I can directly mutate their values.
 Of course, there are permissions and privileges, dos and donts, but the fact still remains.
 I wonder if I can print the objects somehow?
 That would be an awesome push to my progress!'

 Since the function definition looked like Haskell, I decided to try out one of its inbuilt function.